cblanken/cblanken.github.io/content/SideChannel.md

 ```

 Unfortunately timing just the first 100 PINs, my system took over 12 seconds.
-No let's see how long we could expect a complete brute force attempt to take if we let the script run to completion for all 99,999,999 possible PINs.
+Now let's see how long we could expect a complete brute force attempt to take if we let the script run to completion for all 99,999,999 possible PINs.

 \$ total time = \frac{99999999} {100} \times 12s = 11,999,999s = 199,999min = 3,333hrs \$